*Post updated 20March2020 - Development timeline will be re-evaluated and updated in months ahead.

-i-Tree Design - Design is currently being updated to use underlying i-Tree Eco estimates and will differ from MyTree & Planting until development work is completed.
-Design development work is currently estimated to be completed around the end of June 2019. i-Tree Design is currently somewhat of a hybrid using both Eco and Streets underlying processes.
-Design is currently using stormwater estimates based on i-Tree Streets and will differ from MyTree, Planting and Eco.
+i-Tree Design - Design v7.0 has been updated to use underlying i-Tree Eco estimates but has limitations related to processing large size projects.
+Design is now using similar avoided runoff estimates similar to MyTree, Planting and Eco.
 Eco-based stormwater modeling is based off i-Tree Hydro modeling which uses a with-and-without trees scenario comparison.
 This approach considers interception, transpiration, infiltration, depression storage and evaporation processes and how mulitple hydrological processes differ with and without the contribution of the tree resource.
-The quantity of storm water that is not accounted for in other hydrologic processes is avoided run-off or storm water managed by the tree resource.
-The avoided run-off quantity is typically considerably less than stormwater intercepted, and is what is monetized in Eco.
-Therefore, there is a significant difference in the dollar estimates between these tools currently.
+The quantity of storm water that is not accounted for in other hydrologic processes is considered avoided run-off or storm water managed by the tree resource.
+Thus, the avoided run-off quantity is typically considerably less than stormwater intercepted, and is what is monetized in Eco and the online tools.
+Therefore, there is a significant difference in the dollar estimates between these tools in their more recent versions.

 Please see this document for more on stormwater modeling and estimated value differences between i-Tree applications: iTree Streets/Design/Eco Rainfall Interception Model Comparison http://www.itreetools.org/eco/resources ... risons.pdf

-National Tree Benefit Calculator Webservice - More information on a new i-Tree API will be available in the fall for web developers currently using the NTBC webservice.
+National Tree Benefit Calculator Webservice - More information on a new i-Tree API will be posted when available for users currently using the NTBC webservice.
 The NTBC Webservice is used by web developers to generate estimates for external applications such as interactive tree maps based on the National Tree Benefit Calculator.
 If you are currently using the NTBC webservice, you are advised to contact i-Tree Technical Support at email@example.com to help us communicate updates directly with you to avoid service loss in the future.
 Updates will also be made available on the i-Tree website, Newsletter and through the webservice output pages.

 Section for FAQs regarding any i-Tree utilities including those no longer under active development.